International School Manila: Facilities

 There are numerous sports facilities at the International School Manila.
-ISM has two artificial football/ rugby fields (one 4G standard) on its campus and one small real grass field.
-There are 8 rooftop-covered tennis courts, a 10-line climbing wall, 4 sports gymnasiums (HS, MS, ES and PS), a gymnastics floor, 3 swimming pools, a martial arts room, a fitness suite and a weights and cardio facility.
-ISM plays within the IASAS competition within the 3 seasons of HS sport.
+ISM has two artificial football and rugby fields (one 4G standard) on its campus and one small real grass field.
+There are 8 rooftop-covered tennis courts, a 10-line climbing wall, four sports gymnasiums (HS, MS, ES and PS), a gymnastics floor, three swimming pools, a martial arts room (Aikido, Taekwondo), a fitness suite, an indoor golf center and a weights and cardio facility.
+ISM plays within the IASAS competition within the three seasons of HS sport.